zachdini/betterspace_documentation/README.md

 BetterSpace is a workplace mental health service developed as a web based platform.
 The backend is hosted on a serverless architecture in AWS.
 The front end is a ReactJS single page webapp.

 ## Repo guidelines
+This documentat is written for developers, data scientists and any stakeholder, willing to understand in details how the platform works.

+The developers working in any of the BetterSpace repos, are asked to agree to the following points:
 - Tasks will be agreed at the beginning of coding week, the product owner (Alfredo) will decide which tasks have priority and define a list of subtasks using Wrike (https://www.wrike.com/workspace.htm)

 - Developers should also create subtasks with completion time to track progress.
 Ideally each subtask falls into a 2, 4 or maximum 8 hours length.